pwa-builder/PWABuilder/docs/builder/using-pwabuilder-features.md

    * `Platform` contains manifest members that relate to how your application interact with native operating systems and app stores.

    * `Icons` allows you to generate proper icons for your progressive web app.
+See [Icon Generation]() for more details.

    * `Screenshots` allows you to generate screenshots to be displayed with your progressive web app in stores.